trailofbits/pasta/bin/BootstrapMacros/README.md

 # Macro Bootstrap

 This binary parses a file and prints out a massive "macro file."
-The indended usage is as follows:
+The intended usage is as follows:

 ```shell